webnazakazku/mango-presenter-tester/readme.md

 	)
 ```

-Other way is to use Presenter Tester together with [mangoweb/tester-infrastructure](https://github.com/mangoweb-backend/tester-infrastructure).
+Other way is to use Presenter Tester together with [webnazakazku/mango-tester-infrastructure](https://github.com/webnazakazku/mango-tester-infrastructure).
 In that case you have to register DI extension in infrastructure `.neon` file:

 ```
 extensions:
-	mango.presenterTester: Mangoweb\Tester\PresenterTester\Bridges\Infrastructure\PresenterTesterExtension
+	mango.presenterTester: Webnazakazku\MangoTester\PresenterTester\Bridges\Infrastructure\PresenterTesterExtension
 ```

 In configuration of the extension you can set a base url and custom [identity factory](#identity-factory).